 Which Type of Small Wedding is Right for You?

 Congratulations!
 You are engaged!
 And your only mood at the moment is pure excitement, and that it should be.
 We want to help you sort through all of the questions going on in your head right now.
 And one of the first things you’ll want to decide (yes, before thinking about your wedding dress) is what kind of wedding you and your partner want to experience.
 If you’re here – you’re probably leaning towards a smaller ceremony.
-So, let’s jump into any information that may help you figure out if smaller is better and what type of small wedding would work best for you as a couple.
+So, let’s jump into any information that may help you figure out if smaller is better and Which Type of Small Wedding is Right for You?

 The Micro Wedding